mircealungu/student-projects/writing_rules/Lines_Should_Be_At_Most_60_Characters_Wide.md

-The 60 Characters Per Line Rule
+Lines Should Be At Most 60 Characters Wide
 ===

 In a thesis or any other longer report, ensure that you chose a font and font size